-Intra-uterine viability
+5.3 | Intra-uterine viability

 The frequency of autosomal trisomies in spontaneous abortions indicates that viability is considerably lower for Edwards and Patau syndromes compared with Down syndrome.
-In a meta-analysis the total numbers of Down, Edwards and Patau syndrome miscarriages were 121, 46 and 35 respectively, prevalence ratios of 1/3 and 1/4 which are 2-4 fold higher than at birth [40].
+In a meta-analysis, the total numbers of Down, Edwards and Patau syndrome miscarriages were 121, 46 and 35, respectively, prevalence ratios of 1/3 and 1/4 which are two- to fourfold higher than at birth.